falconswoosh/intrWk4-orderPizza/README.md

 ## Description

 This website is our forth project for the Introduction to Programming.
-The site for ordering pizza.
+A site for ordering pizza.

 ## Setup/Installation Requirements